onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Worldview
 ██████████████████████████████████████████████████████████████████

+> "Sense of Coherence: Based on many interviews with people confronted with difficult challenges (such as illness or accidents), the sociologist Antonovsky has developed a theory of what people need in order to feel good, be healthy, and cope effectively with challenges.
+He called this a “sense of coherence”.
+Having such a sense means that people feel that life is comprehensible (i.e. they understand how the world functions), manageable (i.e. they have access to the necessary skills and resources) and meaningful (i.e. they have goals worth striving for)." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

+> "Integrated Worldview: As the philosopher Leo Apostel denes it, an integrated worldview is a system of thought that explains how human life fits within the larger cosmos.
+It provides meaning, values, understanding, and a sense of coherence.
+It answers fundamental philosophical questions, such as: What is the universe made of?
+Why is it organized like that?
+Who are we?
+Where do we come from?
+Where are we going?" - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 > "A worldview gives meaning to our life, and helps us to understand the world around us.
 A coherent worldview is particularly important in the current era of accelerating scientific, cultural and social developments, in which all the old certainties are put into question.
 The confusion and fragmentation associated with this contribute to alienation, pessimism and uncertainty, and the need for psychological guidance in the form of a clear and reliable system of thought.
 Unfortunately such a framework is all too often found in fundamentalist ideologies, or in irrational beliefs and superstitions.
 Science should be our weapon in the fight against irrationality and fundamentalism.
 Regrettably, contemporary science seems to contribute to the confusion by the avalanche of often-contradictory observations and theories that it overloads us with.
 That is why we need to develop a coherent, new worldview that is solidly rooted in the most advanced scientific concepts and observations, but that goes beyond the simple-minded determinism and reductionism of Newtonian science in order to bring us back a sense of meaning, of purpose, of being part of a larger whole." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

 > "Why is there something rather than nothing?" - [Gottfried Wilhelm Leibniz](https://www.goodreads.com/quotes/7582418-why-is-there-something-rather-than-nothing)